Skip to content

 • VAT information (if available).

-If you are subject to a HMRC investigation, you will need to keep those records until HMRC tells you otherwise.
-If you are unsure, it is a good idea to contact HMRC and make sure you know what your obligations are.
+If you are subject to an HMRC investigation, you will need to keep those records until HMRC tells you otherwise.
+If you are unsure, it is advisable to contact HMRC to confirm your obligations.

 Continue reading this article below the form